ropensci-org/buffy/docs/responders/ropensci/reviewers_due_date.md

 ## Requirements

-The body of the issue should have the a couple of placeholders marked with HTML comments: the _reviewers-list_ and the _due-dates-list_
+The body of the issue should have a couple of placeholders marked with HTML comments: the _reviewers-list_ and the _due-dates-list_

 ```html
 <!--reviewers-list-->  <!--end-reviewers-list-->